KDJDEV/imagehash-reverse-image-search-tutorial/README.md

 ### Populating the Database
 Again, I'll be assuming that you have a directory of images you are iterating over, but you can modify this code to your needs.

-> **You must have already installed the [postgresql-server-dev](#build-tools) package in the previous step for the psycopg2 package to install correctly.**

-Now, we'll write the code to populate the database.
 Here is an example of a script that iterates over all of the images in a directory, and adds them to the database.
 ```py
 import psycopg2
 import os